-Before I tell you the secret to getting a picky eater to eat everything, I would like to come to your world and talk about how picky eaters eat, ie. your picky eater.
-Perhaps there are a few things you do with your kids when it comes to mealtime.
+Before I tell you how to deal with a picky eater, I would like to come to your world and talk about what causes picky eaters.

-My first guess…you might be making separate meals?
+My first guess…you might be making separate meals.
 You have one meal for you (and your spouse), and then you make another meal for your kids.
-Am I right?

 And, I bet I can guess what your kid’s meals look like.
 Perhaps something with pasta, corn, potatoes, white rice, pizza, chicken nuggets, hot dogs, carrots with ranch, maybe green beans (canned-most have added sugar), applesauce (with corn syrup), flavored yogurt (sugar), cheese, and peanut butter/ jelly (most have sugar) with no crust?